akjams/ConcurrentSorting/README.md

 Test the performance of concurrent sorting using various strategies.

 ##Results
+All input arrays are sorted in reverse order.
-All results are from my machine.
+Results are from my machine.
 See specs below.

 [<img src="images/ConcurrentSortingChart.png">]